Taverns in North America: Colonial America to 1800

 Taverns in the colonies closely followed the ordinaries of the mother country.
 Taverns, along with inns, at first were mostly known as ordinaries, which were constructed throughout most of New England.
 These institutions were influential in the development of new settlements, serving as gathering spaces for the community.
 Taverns here though served many purposes such as courtrooms, religious meetings, trading posts, inns, post offices, and convenience stores.
 The taverns in the North and the South were different in their uses as well unlike the central ideal tavern in England.
 The ones in the South that are closer to the frontier were used as inns and trading post from those who were headed into the unknown lands to settle.
 The multiple functions of public houses were especially important in frontier communities in which other institutions were often weak, which was certainly true on the southern colonial frontier.
-They were supervised by county officials, who recognized the need for taverns and the need to maintain order, to minimize drunkenness and avoid it on Sundays if possible,and to establish the responsibilities of tavern keepers.
+They were supervised by county officials, who recognized the need for taverns and the need to maintain order, to minimize drunkenness and avoid it on Sundays if possible, and to establish the responsibilities of tavern keepers.
 With those profits came progress, which improved the new homelands with the use of taverns as well as breweries.
 The original structure of these taverns were log cabins, typically a storey and a half high with two rooms on each floor.
-The ground floor culd be used by the public, and the upperfloor had the bedrooms and was somewhat removed from the public.
+The ground floor could be used by the public, and the upper floor had the bedrooms and was somewhat removed from the public.